Theology of the body

 He holds a bachelor’s and master’s degree in Theology from the Pontifical Faculty of the Immaculate Conception in Washington, DC, and is pursuing a bachelor’s degree in Pastoral Theology from the Pontifical University of Saint Thomas Aquinas (Rome), through Sacred Heart Major Seminary (Detroit).

-Born in Seattle, Washington, he spent two years as a missionary in Argentina, where he studied Philosophy at the Universidad del Norte Santo Tomás de Aquino (Buenos Aires), while missionizing in the interior of the country.
+Born in Seattle, Washington, he spent two years as a missionary in Argentina, where he studied Philosophy at the Universidad del Norte Santo Tomas de Aquino (Buenos Aires), while working as a missionary in the interior of the country.
+He then lived He currently lives in Washington, DC, where he workeds as a chaplain at the American University.

 The Truth has been accepted in the world not because of its character as a system, nor because of books, nor because of argumentation, nor because of the temporal power that supported it, but because of the personal influence of those who testified, being at the same time teachers and models.